leighmacdonald/uncletopia/README.md

 automatically download the latest metamod and source versions and fully rebuild the entire plugin tree to ensure compatibility.

+Note that all plugins which to not comply with sourcemods newer syntax `newdecls` have had their source updated with `#pragma newdecls required` and all subsequent required changes.

+There is no pre-existing compiled plugins, you will need to compile anything you need yourself if you use any of these.
+We compile all plugins during the deployment stage.

 ### srcds

 srcds is responsible for downloading and configuring each games docker instance.
 We